26 Things You're Doing That Are Hurting Your Mental Health

 Unhealthy romantic relationships can also cause a decline in mental health that some people may not even realize.
 "If your partner treats you in a way that is not consistent with a loving relationship, this can impact your self-esteem and lead to anxiety and depression," Bruno explains.
 One 2014 study from the University of Wisconsin even found that marital stress can make people more susceptible to depression.

-Starting and ending the day on our phones
+Starting and ending the day on your phone

-We're all guilty of becoming dependent on technology, but it's important to put down your phone for the sake of your mental wellbeing, especially as you begin and end your day.
+We're all guilty of being too dependent on technology, but it's important to put down your phone for the sake of your mental well-being, especially as you begin and end your day.

 Spending too much time on social media

-It's easy to spend hours mindlessly scrolling through Facebook and Instagram, but this common habit has a negative impact on mental health, too.
+What you look at on your phone makes a difference, too.
+It's easy to get caught up spending time scrolling through Facebook and Instagram, but this common habit has a negative impact on your mental health, too.
 As one 2018 analysis published in the American Journal of Health Behavior notes, obsessive social media usage is linked to both depression and anxiety.

 Not getting enough sleep

-Studies have indicated that not getting enough sleep increases our risk of developing a psychiatric disorder, according to Harvard Health Publishing.
-This is true of both adults and children, so prioritizing a full night of sleep for yourself and (if applicable) your kids is incredibly important to maintaining your mental health.
+Studies have indicated that not getting enough sleep increases your risk of developing a psychiatric disorder, according to Harvard Health Publishing.
+This is true of both adults and children, so prioritizing a full night of sleep for yourself and (if applicable) your kids is incredibly important when it comes to maintaining your mental health.

 Worrying in the middle of the night

-According to Bos, many people have trouble not giving in to their worries or anxious thoughts in the middle of the night.
-But if you can instead try to ignore your late-night anxieties, you can give yourself some time to cool down and get some much-needed sleep, which will help you think more rationally in the morning.
+Many people have trouble not giving in to their worries or anxious thoughts in the middle of the night.
+But if you can ignore your late-night anxieties, you can give yourself some time to cool down and get some much-needed sleep, which will help you think more rationally in the morning.

 "If we can get behind the idea that whatever we are worrying about can't be dealt with at 3 a.m. [or] might not be as big a problem in the rational light of day, then we can challenge the productivity of the worry and [will] likely be able to go back to sleep," Bos says.

-Dean explains that, for the sake of our mental health, it's best to instead "practice noticing, acknowledging, and validating how we feel."
-When we do this, the intensity of our negative emotions tends to decrease (as does their negative side effects).
+For the sake of your mental health, Dean says it's best to "practice noticing, acknowledging, and validating how we feel."
+When we do this, the intensity of our negative emotions tends to decrease.

 Not drinking enough water

-It turns out that dehydration isn't just detrimental to physical health—it can mess with mental health as well.
+It turns out that dehydration isn't just detrimental to your physical health.
+It can mess with your mental health, as well.
 Two studies conducted at the University of Connecticut in 2012 found that even mild dehydration can have a negative impact on your mood and can cause both concentration problems and fatigue.
 So, even if you don't feel thirsty, make sure you're drinking enough water throughout the day.

 Never taking a mental health day

 We tend to tell ourselves that we don't deserve mental health days or, when we do take them, feel guilty about missing work.
-But Dr. Carole Lieberman, MD, a psychiatrist in Beverly Hills, California, emphasizes that "it's important, especially during a period of intense stress, to take … a day off from work that we spend nurturing ourselves with massages, walks in the park, or anything else that makes us feel good and relaxed."
+But, according to Carole Lieberman, MD, a psychiatrist in Beverly Hills, California, "it's important, especially during a period of intense stress, to take a day off from work that we spend nurturing ourselves with massages, walks in the park, or anything else that makes us feel good and relaxed."
 We can't function properly when we're stressed, and so taking a mental health day every now and again could actually make us more productive and less anxious.